20 Terrific Ways To Save Money On A Limited Income

 Shopping at the Dollar Store can save you money - or not.
 Here is a list of good bargains and things to absolutely not buy.

-A fun way to recycle clothing and other items.
+A fun way to get free clothing and other items.
 Give a swapping party anytime of the year.
-If you're frugal you'll love this!
-Stay tuned for instructions and ideas.
+Invite friends, neighbors and family.
+Plan one for kids too.
+Follow this easy guide and you're on your way

 I hate my voice!
 If you're one of the many people who feel this way, you've come to the right place because you're about to learn why you hate your voice and how to fix it.